A $14 Helmet For A $14 Head – Helmets For Motorcycles

 Helmets – The Most Vital Piece Of A Safety Gear For A Motorcycle Riders

 Everyone who rides a motorcycle is aware of the importance of wearing a helmet.
-However, there are still a few things that most of us are unaware and understood incorrectly.
+However, there are still a few things that most of us are unaware of and understood incorrectly.
 Here are a few pointers to refresh your memory.

 1. India Stands On Top

-Asia is the largest motorcycle market continent in the world and major users are from the non-car centric countries India, China, Indonesia and Vietnam.
+Asia is the largest motorcycle market continent in the world and major users are from the non-car centric countries India, China, Indonesia, and Vietnam.